Scott Smart: British Superbikes

-He did his first full season in British Superbike in 2003 for Hawk Kawasaki, finishing 9th overall, with a string of top 10 finishes as well as twice qualifying on the front row.
+Scott did his first full season in British Superbike in 2003 for Hawk Kawasaki, finishing 9th overall, with a string of top 10 finishes as well as twice qualifying on the front row.
 He then took 3 wins to finish 4th in 2004.
 This earned him a prestigious ride with Rizla Suzuki alongside reigning champion John Reynolds for 2005, but he struggled on the bike and left the team mid-season, joining the small Vivaldi racing team, but missing some races with a broken collarbone.
 He started 2006 with a bang, winning a chaotic wet round 3 at Donington Park, but has not been among the front-runners in the dry on his semi-works Suzuki.
-Late in the season he sustained a broken wrist, and did a technical piece about engine specifications whilst still in plaster.
+Late in the season, he sustained a broken wrist and did a technical piece about engine specifications whilst still in plaster.
 Confusingly, this was broadcast hours after he had raced in the BSB season finale, finishing 6th in race one.
-For 2007 he returned to Hawk Kawasaki, but had an uncompetitive start to the season.
+For 2007, he returned to Hawk Kawasaki, but had an uncompetitive start to the season.